Dream of one day taking on the biggest, toughest, most iconic climbs that each year shape the spectacular Tour de France?

 Hautacam: 15.8km - 6.8%

 Lengthy at 15.8km, and an average gradient of 6.8%, but with several pinches at 10% - it will be no easy feat, but will certainly get the climbing legs into gear!
 Be sure to take in the exceptional panoramic views of the Argeles Valley and the Val d’Azun as you make your way to the summit of the ‘Hors Categorie’ climb.
+Make it a day to remember by completing the famous 'Hautacam loop' that includes 1499m of climbing.

 Col du Soulor: 19.4km - 5.2%